Search

 Because all those jobs left me with time enough to complete the reading requirements of only the one course!

-But it was fitting because many of the dialogues that make up The Republic take place outdoors.
+Reading Plato’s Republic while walking was fitting, though.
+Many of the dialogues that make up The Republic seem to take place outdoors.
 And although it’s Aristotle who belongs more closely to the Peripatetic School of philosophy, walking around is … walking around.

-And because I’m a diligent reader who enjoys the slower process of MMM Bibliomancy as taught in the Magnetic Memory Method Masterplan or briefly here, I let the books I need to read absorb me based on the context of reading.
+And because I’m a diligent reader who enjoys the slower process of MMM Bibliomancy as taught in the Magnetic Memory Method Masterclass, I let the books I need to read absorb me based on the context of reading.

 The second time I read The Republic was as a professor living in Saarbrücken, Germany.
 This time I read The Republic as an audiobook, also while walking up and down a hill.